IsaacTegeler/learnerWorkspace/README.md

     <p style="text-indent:2.0em;">
         The way that I was able to pull in my data was through the use of the data generator and the fit generator provided in keras.
-To use this you must Split you different images into seperate directories bassed on their classes.
-Then you can load in you data with the image generator.
+To use this you must Split your different images into seperate directories bassed on their classes.
+Then you can load in your data with the image generator.
 This uses the
 	<span style="font-family:courier;"> flow_from_directory</span> from the preprocessing module.
 The dogs and cats
 	classifier also shows the basics of how to use this functionality (line 59-66 in the code).
         However there are otherways to pull in image data using the Image handelers provided by keras.